bartonicek/plotscape/packages/plotscaper/README.md

 s <- set_scene(iris_smaller)

+# Loop through columns
 for (i in 1:3) {
   for (j in 1:3) {
-    # Add a scatterplot if row & column no.'s different
+    # Add a scatterplot if row & column no.'s are different
     if (i != j) s <- s |> add_scatterplot(c(keys[i], keys[j]))
-    # Add a histogram if row & column no.'s match
+    # Add a histogram if row & column no.'s are the same
     else s <- s |> add_histogram(c(keys[i]))
   }
 }